paramkr2/crud2-api/Readme.md

 ## Get Started

-1.Clone this repo
+- Clone this repo
-2.npm install to install all the required dependencies 3.Install mongod, and repace the database url in mongod 4.npm run start to run the server
+- `npm install` to install all the required dependencies
+- Install mongod, and repace the database url in mongod
+- `npm run` start to run the server

 ## Tests

-1.Make sure mongod is runny locally,
+- Make sure mongod is runny locally,
-2.npm run test to run the tests
+- `npm run test` to run the tests